Every business has one ultimate goal: to gain more customers and close more sales. You need marketing to do that consistently.

 1. It can help you create measurable business goals.

 Clarity is super important when setting your business goals.
-It shouldn’t be as simple as ‘not going broke’ or ‘making more sales this year.’
+It shouldn’t be as simple as ‘not going broke’ or ‘meeting annual sales KPIs.’
 Otherwise, you’re just setting yourself up for marketing failure.

 If you don’t have a clear target, you can’t implement marketing activities to help you reach what you want to achieve.